dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---

+We seek to systematically study how CIN arises and affects the selection landscape during tumor growth.
+This requires a mathematical framework that incorporates different CNA mechanisms that occur during CIN.
-We developed CINner, a mathematical framework to analyze how CIN arises and affects the selection landscape during cancer growth {% cite dinh2024cinner %}.
+We developed CINner, a simulation method to analyze how CIN arises and affects the selection landscape during cancer growth {% cite dinh2024cinner %}.
-CINner, available as an [R package on Github](https://github.com/dinhngockhanh/CINner), is designed to efficiently model a cell population undergoing different types of CNAs and mutations, which change the cell karyotypes and increases the clonal diversity.
+CINner, available as an [R package on Github](https://github.com/dinhngockhanh/CINner), is designed to efficiently model a cell population undergoing different types of CNAs and mutations, which change the cell karyotypes and increase the clonal diversity.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">